maxsitt/insect-detect-docs/docs/software/programming.md

 The following Python script is the main script for fully [automated insect monitoring](../deployment/detection.md){target=_blank}.

-- The object tracker output (+ passthrough detections) from inference on full FOV LQ frames (e.g. 320x320) is synchronized with the HQ frames (e.g. 3840x2160) in a [script node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/script/){target=_blank}
+- The object tracker output (+ passthrough detections) from inference on downscaled LQ frames (e.g. 320x320 px) is synchronized with HQ frames (e.g. 1920x1080 px) in a [script node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/script/){target=_blank}
   on-device, using the respective sequence numbers.
 - Detections (area of the bounding box) are cropped from the synced HQ frames